AnshumanDash1/code-deploy-deployment/README.md

-# Hello world javascript action
+# Start code deploy deployment action

-This action prints "Hello World" or "Hello" + the name of a person to greet to the log.
+This action will start a code deploy deployment.

 ## Inputs